ylapp1/GameOfLife/README.md

 | --videoOutputAddSound              | Add sound to the video                     | -       | -                                                  |

-You have to download ffmpeg and extract it to "GameOfLife/Tools/ffmpeg/" in order to use the video output on Windows.
+You have to download ffmpeg and extract it to "GameOfLife/Tools/ffmpeg/" in order to use the video output in Windows.
+You have to install ffmpeg with your package manager to use the video output in Linux.